ml-explore/mlx/docs/src/install.rst

       export DEVELOPER_DIR="/path/to/Xcode.app/Contents/Developer/"

-    Further, you can use the following command to find out which MacOS SDK will be used
+    Further, you can use the following command to find out which macOS SDK will be used

     .. code-block:: shell